-In rare circumstances, specific transactions (for example, large transactions) may require us to adjust the unit price for that day.
-This allows us to pass on the costs incurred to those transacting.
+In rare circumstances, specific transactions (for example, implementing changes to the target investment mix for a Fund) may require us to adjust the unit prices for that day.
+This allows us to pass on more accurate costs incurred to those transacting.